haddersbadders/Simple-longform-framework/scratch_pad.md

 There are two ways of implementing full width video:

 ####HTML5 video
+This can be seen in the HTML5Video_test.html file.

 This method requires you to place an mp4 video file in your web directory (the img folder is a good place).

 First create a section and give it a class name "video_container" - this sets up the dimentions of the section: